feltnerm/blog/content/posts/2013-11-17-First-Post!.md

 Title: First Post
 Categories: posts
-Summary: I had to have something here.
+About: I had to have something here.

 Well then, first post here on the new static blog generator.